solidusio/solidus_paypal_commerce_platform/README.md

 end
 ```

-Your wizard class name should have a `name` and `partial_name` defined, where `partial_name` is the path to the partial you'd like to display on the wizard setup section.
+The instances of your wizard class should respond to `#name` and `#partial_name`, where `partial_name` will return the path to the partial you'd like to display on the wizard setup section.
 In our case, we just display a button to direct the user to PayPal.

 Installation
 ------------